By Public Impact, January 27, 2022

 Working with small groups more often may allow teachers and paraprofessionals (reach associates or others) to create stronger emotional bonds with students, which students need even more as they recover from Covid trauma.

-Tutoring by the paraprofessionals and teachers already on MCL teams is financially sustainable long term, and would only require reimagining schedules.
+Tutoring by the paraprofessionals and teachers already on MCL teams is financially sustainable long-term and fits within regular Opportunity Culture schedules.
 That allows schools to use Covid funds elsewhere, such as for mental health and social-emotional learning support, or to temporarily hire even more tutors.

 To maximize results for all students, MCLs will need to lead their teams in determining and balancing: